-Enjoy massage or body treatments in the comfort and privacy of your villa, the calm of our beach, or at the nearby Serenity Spa.
+Enjoy massage or body treatments in the comfort and privacy of your own villa or with gentle trade winds wafting over you in one of our cabanas along the beach.
 The following is a list of the available treatments:

-Frenchmans Trail – Explore some of the twelve acres our hotel is situated on with breathtaking views of the Caribbean and our neighboring islands.
+Nature Trails - Explore some of the twelve acres of our resort, situated on a hillside with breathtaking views of the Caribbean sea and neighboring islands.

-Sage Mountain – Twenty minutes from the hotel is the Sage Mountain National Park.
-Multiple trails traverse the rain forest set on the highest peak of the Virgin Islands.
+Sage Mountain - Located a twenty minutes drive away from the resort is the Sage Mountain National Park.
+Multiple trails traverse the rain forest set on the highest peak of the Virgin Islands

-The swim with dolphins program at nearby Prospect Reef offers the unique opportunity to swim and play with dolphins in a safe and controlled enclave.
+The Swim With Dolphins programme at nearby Prospect Reef offers the unique opportunity to swim and play with dolphins in a safe and controlled enclave.

 Day Sails & Outer Island Excursions

 Just five minutes from the resort, Sopers Hole Marina has multiple day sail companies that provide day trips to Peter Island, Cooper Island, Norman Island or Jost Van Dyke.
-These trips are a great way to experience the beauty of sailing and see why the BVI is one of the world's premier sailing locations.
+These trips are a great way to experience the beauty of sailing and see why these islands are renowned as one of the world's premier sailing locations.

 The Clubhouse at Frenchmans serves breakfast and dinner in a relaxed atmosphere set on the beach.
 Chef Paul offers French inspired cuisine with a focus on fresh local ingredients.

 Other restaurants are plentiful and varied on Tortola.
-With some of the world's best beach bars (Soggy Dollar voted world's #1 beach bar), an array of local restaurants serving great Caribbean cuisine, and a fine dining scene that is fast becoming the best in the region and garnering accolades from the international press (The Dove).
+With some of the world's best beach bars and an array of local restaurants serving enticing Caribbean delicacies.

-Local fishermen offer day trips giving you the chance to deep sea fish for trophy marlin or wahoo, or fly fish for tarpon or bonefish.
+Local fishermen offer day trips providing the opportunity to deep sea fish for trophy marlin or wahoo, or fly fish for tarpon or bonefish.

 What better place to learn to surf than the famous waves of the British Virgin Islands.
 Waves range in type from beginner to expert level depending on the season.
 Boards are readily available for rent from local surf shops and our front desk staff might let you in on a few of the secret spots if you promise not to tell anyone.